 (Repeat Chorus)

 I've had my broken, Not drowned, but bone-dry. heard my name be spoken, I've in the Devil's eye.
-The sea was my mistress, Now replaced her.
+The sea was my mistress, Now Pepper's her.
 But another captain, my tough old captain's were.

 (Repeat Chorus)